raywu60kg/msk-readymix/content/english/_index.md

     - title : "Our Mission"
       images:
       - "images/Barrackssilo_210324.jpg"
-      content : "MSK READYMIX's vision is to supply msk good quality ready mixed concrete. being the best means providing outstanding quality, service and value so we consistenly surpass our customers' expectations."
+      content : "MSK READYMIX's vision is to supply MSK good quality ready mixed concrete. being the best means providing outstanding quality, service and value so we consistenly surpass our customers' expectations."
       button:
         enable : true
         label : "Check it out"